 Welcome to Faces of Easter I: Remembering the Birth and Presentation of Christ in the Temple, the first Sunday lesson for the Lenten season.
-First Baptist Greenville will be on retreat this Sunday, so we will miss Sunday school.
-But if you’re at a different church, enjoy this first lesson of the season.

 If the Faces of Easter lessons are new to you, you’ll find that in Godly Play we use the season of Lent to remember Jesus’s life, step by step.
 In our first lesson of this series, we explore the story of Jesus’s birth.
 As you retell it in light of the Lenten season, why not also share the story of his presentation in the temple from Luke 2: 22-38?
 We don’t always share this part of the story and this would be a great time to do so.